-- Use the root cause analysis ("5 Why's") to evaluate why the test affected visitors' behaviors
+- Use the root cause analysis to evaluate why the test affected visitors' behaviors

-- Misaligned goals or under-developed hypothesis making it difficult to interpret results
+- An under-developed hypothesis makes it difficult to interpret results

 Segment your results

-Isolate the results for different groups of visitors to see how a specific type of visitor responds to the changes you made.
 Different types of visitors have different goals on your site.
 You may find that a change that doesn’t move the needle for most visitors is a huge hit with a certain subset.
-Or, an experience that lifts conversions across the board is also a very bad experience for a particular group.
+Conversely, an experience that lifts conversions across the board might also be very bad for a particular group.

-In the results below, the “Text CTA” variation is a clear winner with lifts in conversions across all goals.
+Below, the “Text CTA” variation is a clear winner across all goals.

-But if you segment for Mobile Visitors only, you see that the “Text CTA” variation is a clear loser for those visitors.
-Moreover, the “Pop-Up” variation - which hasn’t reached statistical significance for all visitors and aggregate (see the image above) - is driving statistically significant losses across all goals for Mobile visitors (below).
+But if you segment for Mobile Visitors only, you see that the “Text CTA” variation is a clear loser.
+Moreover, the “Pop-Up” variation -- which isn't statistically significance for visitors overall yet (above) -- is a statistically significant loss across all goals for Mobile visitors (below).

-Dig into default segments such as browser type or device type, as well as custom visitor segments that are important for your business, to consider the following questions:
+Dig into default segments such as browser type or device type and custom segments that are important to your business.

-- Does any segment of visitors behave differently from visitors overall?
+- Do any segments of visitors behave differently from visitors overall?

 - What do you know about those visitors?
 Why do you think they respond differently?

-- Do your most valuable visitors prefer a certain variation?
+- What do your most valuable visitors prefer?

-Imagine that you’re running an experiment to streamline the login process on your site.
-You decide to test a Facebook login and find significant lift in that variation overall.
-But when you segment your visitors by browser type, you find that the conversion rate for visitors using Internet Explorer convert is much lower.
-In fact, the experiment registers a statistically significant loss.
+Imagine that you’re testing a streamlined login process on your site.
+You test a Facebook login and see significant lift across all visitors.
+But when you segment by browser type, the conversion rate for visitors using Internet Explorer convert is a statistically significant loss.
 Why?

-Assuming no part of the experiment is broken, you might start by considering what you already know about these visitors.
-Say you know that Internet Explorer visitors are likely to be older or to come from a professional services environment, compared to visitors on Safari (sometimes linked to higher-income and tech-savvy users).
-Consider whether conversions on Internet Explorer are lower due to that audience’s expectations.
+Assuming that nothing is broken, start by considering what you already know.
+Maybe Internet Explorer visitors are likely to be older or to come from a professional services environment, compared to Safari visitors (sometimes linked to higher-income or tech-savvy users).
 Are professional visitors less likely to log in with a personal account?
 Do older visitors hesitate before connecting through Facebook?

 Use these insights to make business decisions about your results.
 Will you roll out the Facebook login as an option instead of a requirement?
 Will you personalize it for just the high-converting segments?

-Combine this analysis from segments with your other data, such as results from previous experiments, direct data, and indirect data.
+Combine insights from segmenting results with other data, like results from previous experiments, direct data, and indirect data.

-To return to the example above, consider why Mobile Visitors respond differently to your experiment from other visitors.
+In the example above, why did Mobile Visitors respond differently from other visitors.
 Is the Text CTA difficult to click in mobile?
-Does the Pop-Up CTA add frustration on a smaller screen?
+Is the Pop-Up CTA frustrating on a smaller screen?

 Check secondary and monitoring goals

-Optimizely allows you to set a primary goal to measures how successfully your test changes visitor behaviors on your site.
-Stats Engine weighs that primary goal differently from your other goals.
-The primary goal is evaluated on its own so your most important success metric reaches significance as soon as possible.
+Optimizely allows you to set a primary metric to measure success.
+Stats Engine weighs that primary metric differently, so it always reaches significant as soon as possible.
 Secondary and monitoring goals are all the goals in the experiment that aren’t the primary goal.

-Here are a few questions to help you evaluate:
+Here are a few questions to help you evaluate secondary goals: